sytzez/compost/README.md

                     x: Int(value: 15)
                     y: Int(value: 15)

-    # The following Constants are calculated using the automatic definitions from the Rectangle module.
+    # The following values are calculated using automatic definitions from the Rectangle module.
-    BottomRightOfA: Point
-        A.Rectangle\BottomRight

-    WidthOfB: Int
-        B.Rectangle\Width

-    HeightOfB: Int
-        B.Rectangle\Height

     Main: String
-        String(value: 'BottomRight of A: ') + BottomRightOfA.String
+        String(value: 'BottomRight of A: ') + A.BottomRight.String
         + String(value: '.
-Width and Height of B: ') + WidthOfB.String
+Width and Height of B: ') + B.Width.String
-        + String(value: ', ') + HeightOfB.String
+        + String(value: ', ') + B.Height.String

 #> BottomRight of A: 30, 15.
 Width and Height of B: 5, 10
 ```